Skip to main content

 2026 Requirements Verified

 California licenses more contractors than any other state -- over 325,000 active licensees regulated by the Contractors State License Board.
 Every contractor must file a $25,000 surety bond under Business and Professions Code Section 7071.6 before the CSLB will issue or renew a license.
 LLC contractors face an additional $100,000 employee/worker bond requirement.
-If you also operate a dealership, see our California auto dealer bond page.
-Instant approval for most applicants.
+Understanding the difference between bonds and insurance is critical for California contractors who need both.

 $25,000